quicwg/base-drafts/draft-ietf-quic-transport.md

 optionally send a probe packet to which the server will respond.
 This process is optional, as the client may choose to migrate the connection without using a probe.
-The probe, among other potential uses, serves to establish reachability, validates the new endpoints, helps the client measure timing over the new path, and provides validation of the remote endpoint.
+The probe, among other potential uses, serves to establish reachability, validates the new addresses, helps the client measure timing over the new path, and provides validation of the remote address.

 A probe consists of a "Path Probe" packet, which is defined as a QUIC packet containing a PATH_CHALLENGE frame ({{frame-path-challenge}}) and a PADDING frame